 The Georgia Normal and Industrial College was created by a special act of the Georgia Legislature passed in the summer of 1889.
 The bill for its establishment was introduced into the lower house of the Legislature by the late lamented Hon.
 William Y. Atkinson, then a representative from Coweta County, and afterwards for two terms Governor of the State.
-This distinguished Georgian is justly regarded as the father of the institution.
 He was president of its Board of Directors from its foundation up to the day of his death, and he was always most zealously devoted to its interests.